Important Application Deadlines for September 2024 Start Date:

 3. English Language Proficiency Test Results

-This is only required for applicants from a university where English is not the primary language of instruction in the entire university.
+This is only required for applicants from a university where English is not the primary language of instruction in the entire university (not just at the Faculty of Law).
 Applicants are required to demonstrate a minimum level of oral English language proficiency.

 Please refer to the Eligibility section for our English proficiency requirements and further submission details.